Ali-Hassan-2000/Rent-space-React/public/GettingStarted.md

 **[app link]()**

 # App Features
+1. **User Authentication**
-1. **User Authentication:** Secure sign-up and login functionality for admins to manage the shop effectively.
+    - Secure sign-up and login for space owners and renters
-2. **Product Management:** Admins can create, update, and delete items, ensuring that the product catalog remains current and relevant.
+    - Role-based access control (owners vs. renters)
+    - Token management and secure logout

+2. **Advanced Space Management**
+   - Add new rental spaces with detailed information
+   - Edit and update space details, prices, and availability
+   - Delete spaces from the platform
+   - Multiple image uploads for each space

+3. **Review & Rating System**
+   - Owner response capability
+   - Verified renter reviews only

+4. **Cites Browsing**
-3. **Category Browsing:** Users can explore items categorized into various sections, such as traditional crafts, clothing, and souvenirs, making it easy to find specific products.
+    - Users can explore apartments into various cites

+5. **Detailed Apartment Views**
-4. **Detailed Item Views:** Each item features comprehensive details, including images, descriptions, and prices, to enhance the shopping experience.
+    - Each Apartment features comprehensive details, including images, descriptions, and prices, to enhance the customer experience.

 # User Stories:
 1.**User Authentication**

-    As an admin, I want to sign up and log in securely so that I can manage the shop without unauthorized access.
+    As a space owner, I want to sign up and log in securely so that I can manage my rental properties without unauthorized access.

+    As a renter, I want to create an account and log in securely so that I can book spaces and manage my reservations.

-2.**Browse Items**
+2.**Browse Apartments**

-    As a user, I want to browse items by category so that I can easily find products that interest me.
+    As a user, I want to browse spaces by location, price range, and dates so that I can easily find available properties that match my needs.

+    As a user, I want to filter spaces by amenities and property type so that I can find spaces with specific features I require.

-3.**View Item Details**
+3.**View Apartment Details**

-    As a user, I want to click on an item to view its details, including images, descriptions, and prices, so that I can make informed purchasing decisions.
+    As a user, I want to view comprehensive space details including photos, amenities, pricing, and availability so that I can make informed booking decisions.

+    As a user, I want to see customer reviews and ratings for spaces so that I can assess the quality and reliability of the rental.

-4.**Add New Items**
+4.**Add New Apartments**

-    As an admin, I want to add new items to the catalog so that I can keep the shop updated with fresh products.
+    As a space owner, I want to add new rental spaces to the platform with detailed information and multiple photos so that I can attract potential renters.

-5.**Edit Existing Items**
+5.**Edit Existing Apartments**

-    As an admin, I want to edit details of existing items (e.g., price, description) so that the information remains accurate and current.
+    As a space owner, I want to edit space details, update pricing, and modify availability calendars so that my listings remain accurate and current.

-6.**Delete Items**
+6.**Delete Apartments**

-    As an admin, I want to delete items from the catalog so that I can remove products that are no longer available.
+    As a space owner, I want to remove spaces from the platform so that I can manage properties that are no longer available for rent.

-7.**View All Categories**
+7.**Manage Bookings**

-    As a user, I want to view all available categories on the site so that I can explore the diversity of products offered.
+    As a renter, I want to book available spaces and view my booking history so that I can manage my travel plans.

 # Pseudocode: